yxzjerryfish/learngit/readme.txt

-Git is a distributed version control system.
-Git is free software.
+Start to learn python from Github.
-My name is Fish Paradise
+My name is Fish Paradise.